Edwin Augustus Stevens Jr.: Early life

 Stevens was born in Philadelphia in 1858, the son of Martha Bayard Dod (1831–1899) and Edwin Augustus Stevens (1795–1868), a well-known designer and founder of the Stevens Institute of Technology, and nephew of John Cox Stevens, founder of the New York Yacht Club and a driving force in the design of the yacht America and the competition for the America's Cup.

 He attended St. Paul's School in Concord, New Hampshire and then entered Princeton University, graduating with an A.B. degree in 1879.
 He then enrolled at the Stevens Institute of Technology, graduating as an engineer.

 Career

 His most notable personal achievement was the propeller driven double ended ferry, which is the most typical vehicle ferry in use today.
 The significance of his design was a shaft which could control propellers at both ends of the craft.
 Among the advantages was superior braking of the vessels, since paddle wheel propulsion systems could not effectively be reversed to slow the craft.
 Prior to propeller drives, double ended ferries had less usable width because of side wheel propulsion.

 Cox & Stevens began in 1905 as a yacht design and commercial brokerage in New York City.
 The original principal partners were Daniel H. Cox, Irving Cox, and Edwin Augustus Stevens Jr. The firm continued under various names until the 1970s.

+From 1911 to 1917, he was the New Jersey Commissioner of Public Roads of the State Highway Commission, a predecessor to the New Jersey Department of Transportation.